In a utopian world, data cleaning in excel wouldn’t be needed. You sheets would always be clean and properly formatted.

 In Mammoth

-To fix casing or extra spaces in Mammoth, you just have to,
+To split delimited data in Mammoth, you just have to,

 Instead of going through multiple steps in Excel, you can apply the function from a single widget in Mammoth.
 Further, you can split the column into as many columns as you like.